Microsoft Office 2019: New features

 Office 2019 includes many of the features previously published via Office 365, along with improved inking features, LaTeX support in Word, new animation features in PowerPoint including the morph and zoom features, and new formulas and charts in Excel for data analysis.

-OneNote is absent from the suite as the Universal Windows Platform (UWP) version of OneNote bundled with Windows 10 replaces it.
+OneNote is absent from the suite as the Universal Windows Platform (UWP) version of OneNote bundled with Windows replaces it.
 OneNote 2016 can be installed as an optional feature on the Office Installer.

-For Mac users, Focus Mode will be brought to Word, 2D maps will be brought to Excel and new Morph transitions, SVG support and 4K video exports will be coming to PowerPoint, among other features.
+For Mac users, Focus Mode was brought to Word, 2D maps were brought to Excel and new Morph transitions, SVG support and 4K video exports came to PowerPoint, among other features.

 Despite being released in the same month, the new Office user interface in Word, Excel, PowerPoint, and Outlook is only available to Office 365 subscribers, not perpetual Office 2019 licenses.

+Office 2019 for Mac received updates until October 10, 2023, when it reached the end of support and stopped receiving updates.

 Editions

 Traditional editions

-Same as its predecessor Microsoft Office 2016, Microsoft Office 2019 has the same perpetual SKU editions aimed towards different markets.
+Microsoft Office 2019 has the same perpetual SKU editions aimed towards different markets.
 Like its predecessor, Microsoft Office 2019 contains Word, Excel, PowerPoint and OneNote and is licensed for use on one computer.

 5 perpetual SKU editions of Office 2019 were released for Windows: